ORANGE COUNTY VEHICLE THEFT

 AWARDS PRESENTATION BRUNCH

-Officer of the Year Awards Brunch took place on Wednesday, May 10th, 2017
+Officer of the Year Awards Brunch will take place on Wednesday, May 23rd, 2018

 Sponsored by the Orange County Auto Theft Advisory Committee (A.T.A.C.), a partnership between law enforcement, insurance, and other auto related companies to reduce auto theft.
 A.T.A.C. is a subcommittee of the Western States Auto Theft Investigators Association, Southern Chapter.

 "It’s a pleasure to be here again, to honor our local law enforcement as well as share with you some of the magnificent efforts that our Orange County officers and deputies put forth consistently to apprehend auto theft criminals.

 Unfortunately, Orange County continues to experience an on-going vehicle theft problem: Stolen vehicles are used by the criminal element for robberies of businesses and private citizens, for violent gang activity, and other serious crimes.
 As we witness all too often on the news, these stolen vehicles are often used to flee from police officers, endangering the lives of the public and law enforcement officers.
 Organized crime groups continue to steal vehicles for the benefit of their illegal enterprises, including the use of the vehicles for smuggling, drugs, and illegal exportation to other countries.

 Law Enforcement Officers throughout Orange County continued to wage the battle against the crime of Vehicle Theft.
 In 2016, due to the hard work and arrests made by Orange County Law Enforcement Officers, Vehicle Thefts decreased 9.2%.

 By sponsoring the Vehicle Theft Recovery Officers of the Year Program, ATAC intends to raise public awareness in three ways: